 |Grab||Snipping Tool - Windows key + Shift + S|

 How different are the keyboard shortcuts

-The keyboard shortcuts are probably the hardest thing to get used to but the difficulty is compounded dramatically if you are constantly switching between the two OS’s which is why we recommend making a clean break from MacOS.
+The keyboard shortcuts are probably the hardest thing to get used to, but the difficulty is compounded dramatically if you are constantly switching between the two OS’s.
+This is one reason we recommend making a clean break from MacOS.
 The following article provides the most common and basic key changes and the table below that is a full breakdown of each key and it’s Windows counterpart.

 Command key (four leaf clover)

 Open a file - Command + O

 Create new folder - Shift + Command + N

 |Control + F|